-On Halloween, Hong Kong Protesters Dress Up To Defy Mask Ban
+On Halloween, Police Fire Tear Gas At Costumed Hong Kong Protesters

 Hong Kong police fired tear gas at costumed protesters who organized a Halloween "masquerade" Thursday to challenge a government ban on demonstrators wearing face masks.
 In early October, Hong Kong's Chief Executive Carrie Lam invoked colonial-era emergency powers to implement the ban.